immutable/ts-immutable-sdk/examples/README.md

 ## Creating code snippets

-In your code examples in `tsimmutable-sdk` find the parts of the code you want to use as code snippets and wrap them in the `#doc` and `#enddoc` comments while providing a unique label.
+In your code examples in `tsimmutable-sdk` find the parts of the code you want to use as code snippets and wrap them in the `#doc` and `#enddoc` comments while providing a label.

-Labels have to be unique in the file so just make sure you use a simple naming convention to avoid clashes e.g.
+Labels have to be unique within a file so you should use a simple naming convention to avoid clashes within the file e.g.

 e.g. `<library>-<tag>`